 If your money transfer introductory duration is nearing an end and you have a small balance still left to pay, rather than leave yourself subject to paying it off at the standard credit card APR, it may be worth looking for a 0% balance transfer card.
 It’s likely that you’ll still have to pay a fee for transferring, but, unless you’re expecting to repay your remaining balance within the next couple of months, this is still likely to work out cheaper than incurring your money transfer card’s standard interest rate.

-Stoozing could be wildly profitable in the days of yore when interest rates were at an impressive level – but today, with the Bank of England base rate at a historic low, it’s much less exciting.
+Stoozing could have been wildly profitable years ago when interest rates were at an impressive level – but today, with the Bank of England base rate at a historic low, it’s much less exciting.

 The coronavirus outbreak is affecting everyone around the world and has put a financial strain on many.
 If you currently have a money transfer credit card and are struggling to meet your minimum payments, help is at hand.

 Measures have been introduced by the Financial Conduct Authority (FCA) that allow you to request a freeze on credit card repayments.
 This is to give those experiencing a change in financial circumstances due to COVID-19 some breathing space.
 This won’t leave a bad mark on your credit history due to the exceptional circumstances.

 You can apply for a 3-month payment holiday, which can be ‘topped up’ to a total of 6 months; you have until 31 March 2021 to request your payment holiday.
 Make sure you’ve agreed to it with your lender before you stop paying!